FALL 2012 Semester News

-The SCCC Advisory Board will be implementing this joint program offering SCCC Culinary and Hospitality graduates, currently enrolled in the SUNY Delhi Hospitality program, an opportunity to gain management and leadership experience.
+The SCCC Advisory Council will be implementing this joint program offering SCCC Culinary and Hospitality graduates, currently enrolled in the SUNY Delhi Hospitality program, an opportunity to gain management and leadership experience.
 Delhi Hospitality majors may apply for this program, that will provide them with a tuition stipend and the opportunity to work side by side with an SCCC faculty member managing the Dining Room Management &; Operations Class.

 Benefits for the Student Include